ryjen/the-fatherless/script-scenes.md

 * Sael calmly denies him:
   **Sael:** “I am fatherless.”
 * Cassian laughs cruelly:
   **Cassian:** “There is no other way for you.
-You belong to me, to Rome, to its rules.”
+You belong to me, to Aurelia, to its rules.”
 * Sael responds with quiet, infuriating forgiveness:
   **Sael:** “You spoiled my plans, ownership… and you wonder if I can forgive you?”
   **Camera / Visuals:**